marxin/texi2rst-generated/sphinx/gcc/ibm-rs-6000-and-powerpc-options.rst

   Generate (do not generate) the MMA instructions when the option :option:`-mcpu=future` is used.

+.. option:: -mrop-protect, -mno-rop-protect

+  Generate (do not generate) ROP protection instructions when the target processor supports them.
+Currently this option disables the shrink-wrap optimization ( :option:`-fshrink-wrap` ).

+.. option:: -mprivileged, -mno-privileged

+  Generate (do not generate) code that will run in privileged state.

 .. option:: -mblock-ops-unaligned-vsx, -block-ops-unaligned-vsx
 .. option:: -no-block-ops-unaligned-vsx